 In recent years lots of the current DSLR cameras allow you to switch from color to black and white/monochrome inside camera menu and some of the advanced DSLRs even allow you to pick different types of color filters for better black and white conversion (Nikon DSLRs have a “Monochrome” Picture Control to convert to B&W).
 Wont it be nice to be able to shoot in B&W from DSLRs directly, since you are stripping the colors from images, you are basically limiting your post-processing options if you shoot in JPEG format.
 Once colors are converted to B&W, there is no going back.
 On top of this, in-camera B&W processing is often poorly implemented and the camera gives you no control on how specific colors or regions of the image should be treated.

-Therefore, it is best to take pictures in color, then convert them to black and white in post-processing.
+In this manner, it is ideal to take pictures in shading, at that point convert them to highly contrasting in post-preparing.

 If you shoot in RAW, no matter what color profile you apply on your camera, the file will contain all information you possibly need from the camera for successful B&W conversion.
 If your intent is to shoot in B&W and see the effect on the camera, feel free to set the camera to B&W mode.
-During the import process, if you use software like Capture NX2, your images will be imported as black and white, although you can change them back to color any time later.
+During the import procedure, in the event that you use programming like Capture NX2, your pictures will be imported as high contrast, in spite of the fact that you can transform them back to shading any time later.

 Reseons for shooting in RAW FORMAT:

 If you use Adobe Photoshop or Lightroom, the images will be imported in color and the black and white settings you used on your camera will be lost.
 That’s because Adobe products do not have the capability to read the proprietary manufacturer information from RAW files.
 So shoot in RAW and you will be good to go.